 Henceforth the decisive function of my own reply appears, and this function is not, as has been said, simply to be received by the subject as acceptance or rejection of his discourse, but really to recognize him or to abolish him as subject.
-Such is the nature of the analyst's responsibility whenever he intervenes by means of the Word.
+Such is the nature of the analyst's responsibility whenever he intervenes by means of speech.

-Moreover, the problem of the therapeutic effect of inexact interpretation posed by Mr. Edward Gloverhin in a remarkable paper has led him to conclusions where the question of exactitude moves into the background.
-In other words, not only is every spoken intervention received by the subject in terms of his (and its) structure, but the intervention takes on a structuring function in him in proportion to its form.
-It is precisely the scope of nonanalytic psychotherapy, and even of the most ordinary medical "prescriptions," to be interventions that could be described as obsessional systems of suggestion, as hysterical suggestions of a phobic character, or even as persecutory supports, each one taking its particular character from the sanction which it gives to the subject's failure to recognize his own reality.
+Moreover, the problem of the therapeutic effects of correct interpretation posed by Mr Edward Glover85 in a remarkable paper has led him to conclusions where the question of correctness moves into the background.
+In other words, not only is every spoken intervention received by the subject in terms of his structure, but the intervention takes on a structuring function in him in proportion to its form.
+It is precisely the scope of nonanalytic psychotherapy, and even of the most ordinary medical 'prescriptions', to be interventions that could be described as obsessional systems of suggestion, as hysterical suggestions of a phobic order, even as persecutory supports, each one taking its particular character from the sanction it gives to the subject's méconnaissance of his own reality.

-The Word is in fact a gift of Language, and Language is not immaterial.
+Speech is in fact a gift of language, and language is not immaterial.
 It is a subtle body, but body it is.
-Words are trapped in all the corporeal images which captivate the subject; they can make the hysteric pregnant, be identified with the object of penis-neid, represent the flood of urine of urethral ambition, or the retained faeces of avaricious jouis-sance.
+Words are trapped in all the corporeal images that captivate the subject; they may make the hysteric 'pregnant', be identified with the object of penis-neid, represent the flood of urine of urethral ambition, or the retained faeces of avaricious jouissance.

-What is more, words themselves can undergo symbolic lesions and accomplish Imaginary acts of which the patient is the subject.
-You will remember the Wespe (wasp), castrated of its initial W to become the S. P. of the Wolf Man's initials at the moment when he brings to realization the symbolic punishment whose object he was on the part of Grusha, the wasp.
-150
+What is more, words themselves can undergo symbolic lesions and accomplish imaginary acts of which the patient is the subject.
+You will remember the Wespe (wasp), castrated of its initial W to become the S.P. of the Wolf Man's initials at the moment when he realizes the symbolic punishment whose object he was on the part of Grusha, the wasp.
+86

-You will remember also the S which constitutes the residue of the hermetic formula into which the conjuratory invocations of the Rat Man became condensed after Freud had extracted the anagram of the name of his beloved from its cipher, and which, tacked on to the final "amen" of his jaculatory prayer, eternally floods the lady's name with the symbolic ejection of his impotent desire.
-161
+You will remember also the S that constitutes the residue of the hermetic formula into which the conjuratory invocations of the Rat Man became condensed after Freud had extracted the anagram of the name of his beloved from its cipher, and which, tacked on to the final 'amen' of his jaculatory prayer, externally floods the lady's name with the symbolic ejection of his impotent desire.87

-Similarly, an article by Robert Fliess,si inspired by Abraham's inaugural remarks, shows us that the discourse as a whole may become the object of an erotization, following the displacements of erogeneity in the corporeal image as they are momentarily determined by the analytic relation.
+Similarly, an article by Robert Fliess,88 inspired by Abraham's inaugural remarks, shows us that the discourse as a whole may become the object of an erotization, following the displacements of erogeneity in the body image as they are momentarily determined by the analytic relation.

 The discourse then takes on a phallic-urethral, anal-erotic, or even an oral-sadistic function.
-It is in any case remarkable that the author catches the effect of this function above all in the silences which mark the inhibition of the satisfaction experienced through it by the subject.
+It is in any case remarkable that the author seizes the effect of this function above all in the silences that mark the inhibition of the satisfaction experienced through it by the subject.

-In this way the Word may become an Imaginary, or even Real object in the subject and, as such, swallow up in more than one respect the function of Language.
-We shall then place the Word inside the parentheses of the resistance which it manifests.
+In this way speech may become an imaginary, or even real object in the subject and, as such, swallow up in more than one respect the function of language.
+We shall then place speech inside the parentheses of the resistance that it manifests.

-But this will not be in order to put the Word on the index of the analytic relation, for that relation would then lose everything, including its raison d'être.
+But this will not be in order to put speech on the index of the analytic relation, for that relation would then lose everything, including its raison d'être.

-Analysis can have for its goal only the advent of a true Word and the bringing to realization of his history by the subject in his relation to a future.
+Analysis can have for its goal only the advent of a true speech and the realization by the subject of his history in his relation to a future.